Ahelsamahy/Survive-Line/baseHeader.md

 reset_on_extinction   = False
 ```

-These are the most important values to look for in this file, as they define when the algorithm will stop, and the size for it.
+These are the most important values to look for in this file.
+They define when the algorithm will stop, and the size for it.

-1. `fitness_criterion` state when will the algorithm stop regarding the threshold and there are three values for it `min`, `max`, and `mean`, if it is `max `then it will stop once there is at least one genome which managed to reach the threshold and define it as the winner then terminate the process.
+1. `fitness_criterion` state when will the algorithm stop regarding the threshold.
+There are three values for it `min`, `max`, and `mean`.
+If it is `max `then it will stop once there is at least one genome which managed to reach the threshold and define it as the winner then terminate the process.
-2. `fitness_threshold` is the high score that the algorithm is learning to reach to, the value written in the file equals 5000 points in the game.
+2. `fitness_threshold` is the high score that the algorithm is learning to reach to.
+The value written in the file equals 5000 points in the game.
 3. `pop_size` how many genomes can be in one population, in case it is more, the learning time for the algorithm will be increased.

 ```